-General rule: the amount of money if the consideration is in money, or the open market value of the consideration if it is not in money.
+General rule: the amount of consideration in money, or the open market value of the consideration if it is not in money.
 A deposit is not treated as consideration unless it is applied towards the supply.

-Connected persons: if the supply is for no consideration, for less than the open market value, or cannot be determined at the time of supply, and the purchaser would not have been able to claim a full input tax credit, the consideration is deemed to be its open market value.
+Connected persons: if the supply is made for no consideration, for less than the open market value, or if the consideration cannot be determined at the time of supply, and the purchaser would not have been able to claim a full input tax credit, the consideration is deemed to be the open market value.